matteo-dunnhofer/matteo-dunnhofer.github.io/_projects/prinnevot.md

 - **February 8th 2025** Abstract accepted at VSS 2025.
 <p style="text-align: justify">
-    The abstract titled "Dynamic Object Processing in Macaque IT Cortex: Temporal Dynamics and Model Limitations" {% cite dunnhofer2025vss %} has been accepted for presentation at the Vision Sciences Society (VSS) Meeting 2025 to be held in St. Pete Beach, Florida, USA.
+    The abstract titled "Dynamic Object Processing in Macaque IT Cortex: Temporal Dynamics and Model Limitations" {% cite dunnhofer2025vss %} has been accepted for presentation at the <a href="https://www.visionsciences.org">Vision Sciences Society (VSS) Meeting 2025</a> to be held in St. Pete Beach, Florida, USA.
 </p>

 #### Publications